Daniel Hulet

-Daniel Hulet (25 August 1945 Etterbeek - 9 September 2011 Ostend) was a Belgian cartoonist.
+Daniel Hulet (25 August 1945 in Etterbeek - 9 September 2011 in Ostend) was a Belgian cartoonist.

 He began his career in advertising before collaborating with several weekly The Adventures of Tintin and Spirou comic strips.
 In 1980, he began Pharaoh with André-Paul Duchateau.
 In 1985, he joined the monthly publication Lived, where he created The Paths of Glory with Jan Bucquoy.
 Two years later, he began Morbid State, a post-industrial trilogy, for publisher Glénat.
 He returned to Pharoh in 1996.

 In 2003, he moved to a new publisher, Casterman, and created the comic Extra-Muros.
 He died in 2011.